gidon429/my_first_repository/README.md

 # my_first_repository
-Last question of homework 1
+Last questions of homeworks 1 and 2